mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 println(recovered)
 ```

-If we execute the above code with the same input as the previous example, we can get a more detailed and clearer output than the previous one:
+If we execute the above code with the same input as the previous example, we can get a more detailed and more precise output than the previous one:

 ```text
 The amount must be positive